JamieBort/Learning-Directory/API/Postman/README.md

 ## Directories and Files

 ### Directories

+* [GoogleDriveAPIPractice]() - Created to attempt to make api calls to Google Drive via Postman, to test my knowledge.
 * [LearningPostman](https://github.com/JamieBort/LearningDirectory/tree/master/Postman/LearningPostman) - directory for my notetaking as I learn how to use Postman.

 ### Files